-Self-Directed Checkbook Solo 401k Plans for the Self-Employed
+Self-Directed Checkbook Solo 401k Plans & Self-Directed Checkbook Control IRA LLCs

-The application is not intended to be difficult or confusing, though you may have some questions that are not answered in the descriptions near the corresponding fields on the actual application form.
-That is what this page is for.
-These instructions follow the same order as the application, so if you have a question about the plan/trust name, (the most common questions) scroll down toward the bottom or hit control+F on your keyboard and search for the word “desired” if you are like us and hate searching manually.
+This page is designed to help with common questions that are not answered in the descriptions near the corresponding fields on the actual application form.
+These instructions follow the same order as the application, so if you have a question about the plan/trust name, (the most common questions) scroll down toward the bottom or hit control+F on your keyboard and search for the word “desired” for a handy shortcut.

 Before getting started, you’ll need to confirm that you have some type of self-employment activity or a business in order to be eligible for the plan.
 This self-employment activity may be on a part time basis.
 It is also permissible to work a full time job in addition to your self-employment.
 Secondly, you will need to confirm that you do not have any full time non-owner W2 employees.
-Part time employees, 1099 independent contractors, a spouse, and other employees who are owners in the business are ok.
-For more information about eligibility see this blog post.
+Part time employees (under 500 hours per year indefinitely or 1,000 hours per year for fewer than 3 years), 1099 independent contractors, a spouse, and other employees who are owners in the business are ok.

 This is where you will enter your personal information as the trustee (the person who will be in control of the plan).